 Prior to your procedure, a nurse will contact you to obtain a health history and answer any questions you may have.
 If you have not received this call, or you have additional questions, contact the Breast Health Program in Midland at (989) 837-9070 or in Alma at (989) 466-7253.

 How the Procedure is Done

 Ultrasound-guided breast biopsy is done while you are lying on your back with your arm raised above your head.
 Before the biopsy, a special, warmed gel is placed on your breast.
-Then an instrument called a transducer is placed on your breast and slowly moved back and forth to locate the area to
+Then an instrument called a transducer is placed on your breast and slowly moved back and forth to locate the area to be biopsied.

 Once the area is identified, the radiologist will cleanse it and inject a local anesthetic.
 When the area is completely numb, a small incision will be made.
 To ensure an adequate sample is obtained, several cores of tissue will be taken and sent to the laboratory for review by a pathologist.
 A tissue marker will then be placed.
 During the procedure, you will be told what is occurring and cared for by a nurse whose goal is to make you as comfortable as possible.

 - Manual pressure will be applied to the biopsy site

 - The incision will be covered with Steri-Strip™ skin closures (you will not have stitches)